myerscode/config/README.md

 ## Why this package is helpful?

 This package will allow you to build a config object, that you can simply retrieve values from.
-You manage configuration across multiple files, with the ability to cross-reference properties in order to build up complex values.
+You manage configuration across multiple PHP or YAML files, with the ability to cross-reference properties in order to build up complex values.

 ## Install